rixx/books.rixx.de/data/reviews/cornelia-funke/ghosthunters/index.md

 ---

 I have a vaguely positive memory of this book, but that's about it.
 The protagonist was nice, had an annoying older sister, and dealt with ghosts with cleverness and hacked up techy devices?
-It's basically the Cornelia Funke boy series to her more famous [girl series](/cornelia-funke/die-wilden-huhner).
+It's the Cornelia Funke boy series to her more famous [girl series](/cornelia-funke/die-wilden-huhner).